kcha/kcha.github.io/index.md

 # About

-I am currently a PhD candidate in the Department of Molecular Genetics at the University of Toronto (co-supervised by [Ben Blencowe](http://sites.utoronto.ca/intron) and [Quaid Morris](http://www.morrislab.ca)).
+I am a PhD candidate in the Department of Molecular Genetics at the University of Toronto (co-supervised by [Ben Blencowe](http://sites.utoronto.ca/intron) and [Quaid Morris](http://www.morrislab.ca)).
 My research is focused on developing